Joe Giudice Will Reportedly Head From Prison To ICE While Appeal Is In Process

 “We remain optimistic that when the day comes where a court decides the fate of Mr. Giudice, they will return him home to his wife and four daughters where he belongs.”

 But Judge Ellington explained that he was following the law, and by the statute, Giudice should be deported after he was finished serving his time for several felonies.
-Joe Giudice was brought to the United States as a toddler, but never applied for citizenship.
+Joe Giudice was brought to the United States as a toddler but never applied for citizenship.
 In his decision, the judge reminded him that after his conviction, he was no longer eligible.

 “Based upon the law, I find you deportable and ineligible for any kind of relief.
 Mr. Giudice, no matter how this turns out, I wish you the best.
 I decided this case as a matter of law.”